IBM/security-verify-reactjs-tutorial/README.md

 # Example (remove the # to uncomment):
  # - "blockchain"

-title:                  Add SSO to a ReactJS based app using Security Verify
+title:                  Add SSO to a ReactJS based application using IBM Security Verify
 translators:             # OPTIONAL - Note: can be one or more
   - name:
     email: